matter-labs/zksync/docs/development.md

   zksync integration-simple # Has to be run in the 3rd terminal
   ```

-- Running the full integration tests (similar to `integration-simple`, but performs different full exits)
+- Running the integration tests for Full Exit operations

   ```sh
   zksync server # Has to be run in the 1st terminal